 PS5 vs PS5 Slim vs PS5 Pro

-Since the recent release of the PS5 Slim, many are trying to decide whether to go with the standard console, buy the reduced-size version, or wait for the rumoured PS5 Pro; so we decided to gather all the key info and rumours together in one place, to help you figure out which option might be best for you.
+Since the recent release of the PS5 Pro, many are trying to decide whether to go with the standard console, buy the Slim, or to go for the more expensive upgraded Pro (or indeed, whether to wait for the PS6); so we decided to gather all the key info to help you decide which option might be best for you.

 PS5, PS5 Slim and PS5 Pro Features